 Example 3: BIOS version

 To mitigate speculative execution side channel vulnerabilities, one of the requirements is to update the system BIOS.
 You start with a query for the BIOS entity.
 You then Group by the Version property.
 Then right-click a specific value, such as "LENOVO - 1140", and select Show devices with.

 Bios | summarize countif( (Version == 'LENOVO - 1140') ) by Device | where (countif_ > 0)

 Example 4: Free disk space

 You need to temporarily store a large file on a network file server, but aren't sure which one has enough capacity.
-You start CMPivot against a collection of file servers, and query the Disk entity.
-You modify the query for CMPivot to quickly return a list of active servers with real-time storage data:
+Start CMPivot against a collection of file servers, and query the Disk entity.
+Modify the query for CMPivot to quickly return a list of active servers with real-time storage data:

 Disk | where (Description == 'Local Fixed Disk') | where isnotnull( FreeSpace ) | order by FreeSpace asc

 Starting in version 1906, you can use CMPivot as a standalone app.
 CMPivot standalone is only available in English.
 Run CMPivot outside of the Configuration Manager console to view the real-time state of devices in your environment.
 This change enables you to use CMPivot on a device without first installing the console.